GuangzeLiu/ChatDB_DSCI551/README.md

   - Create and execute sample queries with constructs like GROUP BY, $group, ORDER BY, $sort, etc.
 - Use Natural Language:
   - Enter natural language queries like "Find total sales grouped by product" to generate SQL or MongoDB queries automatically.

+## Features

+### General Features
+- Support for **MySQL** and **MongoDB** databases.
+- Secure credential handling for database connections.
+- Dynamic schema exploration:
+  - View tables and columns in MySQL.
+  - View collections and fields in MongoDB.

+### MySQL Features
+- Generate sample queries with advanced SQL constructs like:
+  - `GROUP BY`
+  - `HAVING`
+  - `JOIN`
+  - `Exists`
+  - `ORDER BY`
+- Execute queries and display results.
+- Upload datasets from `.sql` files.
+- Delete specific tables or entire schemas.
+- Process natural language queries into SQL.

+### MongoDB Features
+- Generate aggregation pipelines for constructs like:
+  - `$group`
+  - `$match`
+  - `$sort`
+  - `$limit`
+- Execute queries and display results.
+- Upload datasets from `.json` files.
+- Delete specific collections or entire databases.
+- Process natural language queries into MongoDB pipelines.

 ## Datasets used for testing
 - MySQL: MySQL Example datasets: https://dev.mysql.com/doc/index-other.html
   - Sakila database on MySQL Example datasets